 This concept applies to many areas of life:

-Forceful Method
+Approach Forceful Method Gentle Method Result

-Better understanding and trust
+Communication Heated arguments Listening with empathy Better understanding and trust

 Instead of fighting against challenges, working with them can open new doors.
 Gentle persistence often leads to deeper and more meaningful progress than aggressive efforts.